lachgarsamia/OpenMP-Sections-Sync/README.md

 ## License

-This project is for educational purposes as part of the HPC course at UM6P.
+This project is for educational purposes as part of the HPC course at UM6P under supervision of Prof.Kissami Imad .

 ---